Our Circular Mission

-We avoid any single use materials where possible but especially virgin plastic in all our operations.
+We avoid any single use materials where possible and use no virgin plastic in all our operations.

-We package our denim in reusable denim bags made by our brand partner NOWPDP using excess denim rolls found at our mill.
+We package your treasures in either compostable bags or in reusable denim bags made by our brand partner NOWPDP, using deadstock denim rolls found at our mill.
 This not only reduces fabric wastage on our end but also lets you contribute to the circular economy by reusing your packaging bags.

 seventy + mochi denim is designed to last.
 But if you feel your jeans have completed their journey with you, send them back to us for recycling so that together we can help to close the manufacturing loop and prevent unnecessary landfill or incineration.

 We accept seventy + mochi denim in any condition and as a thank you for helping us close the loop, we will send you a voucher for 15% off your next purchase once we receive the jeans at our London HQ.